 Today, the road to Mt.
 Lemmon provides a quick way to get to the top of the Santa Catalinas within a hour.
 Flowing out of the north end of the Catalinas is the Cañada del Oro (Canyon of Gold or gold gulch), a now dry riverbed that once had year round running water.

 The Entertainment Magazine, in conjunction with BZB Publishing (the publisher of EMOL.org and the Entertainment Magazine) is producing print and digital books for the public.
 Copies are available through Amazon.com and other retailers.
 Read sample chapters of the following new releases:

 Authors: This research project is conducted by the following Tucson, Arizona residents fascinated with the history and legends of the Old West.
-Both authors are available as speakers for groups and events.
+Robert Zucker is available as speakers for groups and events.

 William "Flint" Carter is a local miner who has been prospecting the Santa Catalinas and surrounding areas for decades.
 Flint Carter has held dozens of mining claims and has been in persuit of the lure of the legends for over 40 years.
-Call Flint at 520-289-4566.
+Flint Carter passed away in December 2019.